atteeela/web-tools/README.md

 The `Hutfile.yaml` listed below follows the format described in the [documentation](http://stackhut.readthedocs.org/en/latest/creating_service/service_structure.html#hutfile): specifying the base OS (e.g. Fedora, Debian, etc.), the language stack (e.g. Python, NodeJS, etc.), and so on.

-For this particular service we set the `persistent` flag to be `False`, cuasing the StackHut platform to construct the service in response to a request and destroy it afterwards.
-This is a concious decision as unfortunately the `PhantomJS` binary can be unstable over time, and thus making the service stateless allows us to handle this condition and scale horizontally as required instead.
+For this particular service we set the `persistent` flag to be `False`, causing the StackHut platform to construct the service in response to a request and destroy it afterwards.
+This is a conscious decision, as  the `PhantomJS` binary can be unstable over time; making the service stateless allows us to combat this and guarantee scalability.

-Now let's look at the `os_deps` field, this is a list of OS packages that are to be installed and embedded within the image - packages one would install using `apt-get` or `yum` within a Linux distribution.
-Here we configure the service to include a range of Linux system libraries from the Fedora package repository.
+If we look at the `os_deps` field, we will see a list of OS packages that are to be installed and embedded within the image - packages that one would install using `apt-get` or `yum` within a Linux distribution.
+Here we configure the service to include a range of Linux system libraries from the Fedora package repository which PhantomJS requires.

 Within the `files` field we include a list of files within the project directory that you wish to package up within the service for deployment.

 This list can be either individual files or directories, in which case the entire contests of the directory is included.
 (Note, you must explicitly list additional files within this field to ensure they exist during testing and deployment.
 By default only the basic project files are packaged up.)

-In this case we include a set of custom binaries to run [PhantomJS](http://phantomjs.org/) - a difficult to build project that moves rapidly and thus not available within the OS package repositories.
+In this case we include a set of custom binaries to run [PhantomJS](http://phantomjs.org/).
+PhantomJS is tricky to build, and is not not available within the OS package repositories, so we have to install it from the file itself.

 Finally we include the `docker_cmds` field, this specifies a list of explicit, imperative, commands to be executed when constructing the Docker container.
 The available commands are those supported by Docker's [Dockerfile build system](https://docs.docker.com/reference/builder/).
 Here we use the `docker_cmds` field to explicitly install a RedHat Linux `.rpm` package inside the service that is required by `PhantomJS`.